zogzog/cubicweb/doc/book/en/development/devcore/vreg.rst

 Once in a while, one needs to understand why a view (or any AppObject) is, or is not selected appropriately.
 Looking at which selectors fired (or did not) is the way.
-There exists a traced_selection context manager to help with that.
+There exists a traced_selection context manager to help with that, *if you're running your instance in debug mode*.

 Here is an example: